als-computing/ArroyoXPS/README.md

 3. Start the listener through docker-compose (above).

-4. Start the producer:
+4. Start the simulator:
 ```
-python -m tr_ap_xps.producer
+python -m tr_ap_xps.simulator

 ```

-Now, if the listener is listening on `tcp://127.0.0.1:5555` then the publisher will publish to it.
+Now, if the listener is listening on `tcp://127.0.0.1:5555` then the simulator will publish to it.